JaywongWang/SST-Tensorflow/README.md

 python==2.7.5

-Other visions may also work, but not guaranteed.
+Other versions may also work, but not guaranteed.